 Weight is another important factor, especially when deciding on a camera that you want to carry with you all day.

 Ricoh PX is significantly lighter (502g ) than the Panasonic G9 which may become a big advantage especially on long walking trips.

 Again, this comparison may not be very useful in real life as we are comparing the weight of a camera with a built-in lens to the body-only weight of an interchangeable lens camera.
 Once you put a lens on G9, the total kit will weigh much higher.

-Both G9 and PX have weather sealings in their body, making them resistant to water and dust.
+Both the G9 and the PX have weather sealings in their bodies, making them resistant to water and dust.